FREE CLASS

 Think about using digital calendars instead of paper ones.
 Appointments, tasks, and deadlines can all be organized electronically.

-No more sticky notes covering your desk; everything is in one place.
-If you’re worried about forgetting without the bright stickies, then reminders and notifications are your friends.
+If you're worried about forgetting without the bright stickies, then reminders and notifications are your friends.

 8. Minimal Office Supplies